ThomasPozzuto/Habit_Tracker_IU/README.md

    - Add new habits (daily or weekly).
    - Mark habits as completed.
    - View streaks and habit states
-   - Delete habits to track
+   - Delete habits to track.
 3. The Database will automatically save your data, so you can resume your progress anytime.

 Important Notifications :